cdl-geneseo/douglass-day/how-to-transcribe.md

 ## How to Transcribe

 {: .alt-warning}
-You can download and print a <a href="https://drive.google.com/file/d/13BrxTC7Y-H2pUWlZlvrP0b2XTibSEnh5/view?usp=sharing" style="color: white; text-decoration: underline;">pdf version of these instructions.</a>
+You can download and print a <a href="https://drive.google.com/file/d/13BrxTC7Y-H2pUWlZlvrP0b2XTibSEnh5/view?usp=sharing" style="color: black; text-decoration: underline;">pdf version of these instructions.</a>

 ### Do​     ​      ​      ​          ​          ​      ​        ​
 - Type every word on the page into the text box​             ​